 9. Can I clean artificial grass?

 Yes, you can.
-Regular brushing with a broom or a plastic leaf rake will remove most leaves and dirt and keep the fibres straight.
-If your pet goes to the toilet on your lawn, wait until the poo has hardened.
+Regular brushing with a soft-headed broom or a rubber leaf rake will remove most leaves and dirt and keep the fibres straight.
+If your pet goes to the toilet on your lawn, wait until any mess has hardened.
 Then remove and spray with diluted disinfectant.

 Sharp or heavy objects can damage the base – regularly move trampolines or playhouses to minimise indentations.
 Also, keep barbecues away from your grass as heat and embers can cause permanent damage.